RationalityEnhancementGroup/todolistAPI/README.md

     - `mixing_parameter`:
         - Basically, it represents a level of mixing tasks from different goals.
 That is, the level rigidity/flexibility of a user to work on different goals in a (relatively) short time period.
         - It is a value between 0 (included; represents rigidity/no mixing) and 1 (excluded; represents flexibility complete mixing).
     - `scale_min` (optional): It represents the lower interval bound, which scales the proposed task values to the provided interval.
+If `inf`, then the lower interval bound is not set.
     - `scale_max` (optional): It represents the higher interval bound, which scales the proposed task values to the provided interval.
+If `inf`, then the upper interval bound is not set.

 - URL example: `http://127.0.0.1:6789/api/dp/mdp/30/14/inf/0/5/10/cite/tree/u123/getTasksForToday`